AirPods Pro with USB-C made official at Apple 'Wonderlust' Event

 Among other changes, the entire iPhone 15 lineup has also switched from the proprietary Lightning connector to the open USB-C standard.

-The AirPods lineup still includes other models that have not yet made the jump to USB-C. With the European Union’s mandate soon coming into effect, it’s presumably only a matter of time until those devices ditch the Lightning port as well.
+The AirPods lineup still includes other models that have not yet made the jump to USB-C. With the European Union’s (EU) mandate soon coming into effect, it’s presumably only a matter of time until those devices ditch the Lightning port as well.

 All of our Apple fall hardware event content can be found here.